nus-cs2113-AY1920S2/tp/docs/team/harithadiv.md

 **Justification**: This feature improves the product significantly as it provides a convenient way to rectify the user's mistake when typing the particulars of an event.

-**Highlights**: This enhancements required changes to the existing EventParser.
+**Highlights**: This enhancement required changes to the existing EventParser.
 It also required more commands to be added to EventCommandInterpreter and the UI class.

 ### Minor enhancement 1: implemented `CalendarParser`